 - A 2018 study on the prevalence of abuse in elder care facilities showed psychological abuse to be the most common abuse type (33.4%), followed by physical abuse (14.1%), financial exploitation (13.8%), neglect (11.6%), and sexual abuse (1.9%).

 - There’s a greater risk of elder abuse when there isn’t enough social support for seniors.

 - Dementia or memory loss increases the risk of mistreatment.
-About 47 percent of residents with dementia suffer from mistreatment from caregivers.
+Approximately one in two seniors with cognitive issues will suffer from abuse.

-It’s difficult to get an accurate idea of the prevalence of nursing home abuse because so much of it is underreported.
+It’s difficult to get an accurate idea of the prevalence of nursing home abuse because there are so many factors that can prevent the reporting process.
 Residents may be too fearful or are unable to come forward and communicate what’s happening.

 Defining Abuse and Its Types

 The Mississippi State Department of Health defines abuse as the willful infliction of physical pain, intimidation, injury, or mental anguish on a long-term care resident.
 Abuse includes willfully depriving the resident of goods or services that they need to maintain their health and wellbeing.
 Residents are protected from exploitation, which is when someone uses the resident to gain profit or advantage.